wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.14 =
+Improved documentation with consistent terminology and better explanation of how the plugin works.

 = 1.6.13 =
 Code cleanup, improved Git Updater integration, and ensured compatibility with WordPress 6.4.